-- Systematic, extremely gentle, situation-specific recovery techniques
+- Systematic, extremely gentle recovery techniques tailored to the situation

 - Measures to minimise damage and loss

 - Interim and external storage of intact materials

 - Computerised system to index the organisation structure of archival material or a library’s inventory and to ensure the traceability of all objects during the recovery and remediation process

 - Logistical support for transports, cold storage, interim storage and recovery equipment

 - Assistance in identifying risk and assessing damage